Tours through the Dalnavert Museum take about 45 minutes to an hour. Guides are happy to adapt the duration of their tours for visitors.

 OUR Victorian garden

-Our Victorian garden surrounds Dalnavert and our Visitors' Centre.
-During the spring and summer, our volunteer gardeners are constantly tending to the flowers, brushes, bushes, and herbs.
-The garden is designed to have plants from the Victorian and Edwardian eras.
-All of the plants in it also are native to Manitoba or were imported to the province and could survive the move during the two eras.
-Feel free to walk the grounds, snap a picture, and ask our gardeners, staff, or volunteers about the garden.
-Every flower has a story and reason behind its beauty and why it's on the grounds.
-Give it a try, it is free.
+Dalnavert Museum and Visitors' Centre's Victorian garden surrounds the house.
+During the spring and summer, volunteer gardeners constantly tend to the flowers, bushes, and herbs.
+The garden is a heritage garden, celebrating the Victorian and Edwardian time periods.
+All of the plants in it are native to Manitoba or were imported to the province at the time the Macdonalds lived here.
+Visitors walking by are welcome to walk the grounds, snap a picture, and ask the volunteers gardeners or staff about the garden.
+Every flower has a story to share.

 Spring & Summer